tpaschalis/tpaschalis.github.io/_posts/2020-06-17-go-generics-experiment.markdown

 On June 16th, a refined generics design draft was published by the Go team.

-The announcement post can be viewed [here](https://blog.golang.org/generics-next-step), while the actual proposal is [here](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md).
-The community's reaction is still to be seen, but the authors cite Philip Wadler's [Featherweight Go](https://arxiv.org/abs/2005.11710) as a source of influence.
+The announcement post can be viewed [here](https://blog.golang.org/generics-next-step), while the actual draft is [here](https://go.googlesource.com/proposal/+/refs/heads/master/design/go2draft-type-parameters.md).
+The jury is still out on this, but the authors cite Philip Wadler's [Featherweight Go](https://arxiv.org/abs/2005.11710) as a source of influence.
 Personally, I'm very happy that the language it taking a methodical, careful approach to such a radical change.

-As the authors mention, the actual implementation *if and when* they're accepted will look and work differently, but this is a time to theorize!
+As the authors mention, the actual implementation *if and when* generics are accepted will look and work differently, but this is a good time to theorize!

 There were two more important things mentioned.

 - The *earliest possible date* for the launch of generics is August 2021, with Go 1.17.
 - There is now a type checker and a new version of playground supporting generics!
+- There were some actual working examples of various use cases for generics.

 The document is quite large, and not so easy to grok.
-I'm a little skeptical towards generics, and currently slowly going through the document, but *I couldn't wait to play around and share some results!*
+I'm a little skeptical towards generics, and currently slowly going through the document, but I couldn't wait to run and share some code!

-Let's see how generics could simplify some common operations in the Go language!

-Thanks to reddit users [/u/Rican7](https://www.reddit.com/user/Rican7) and [/u/PaluMacil](https://www.reddit.com/user/PaluMacil) for providing some examples which helped kickstart things!
+*All of these snippets were taken from the design draft page*.

 ## Min - Max

-The first thing that came to mind was, of course min/max.
+The simplest fo examples is, of course min/max.
 [Playground Link](https://go2goplay.golang.org/p/XhMBKX7gmqa).

 ```go
 package main